27 Results

 -

 Child & Babysitting Safety (CABS) ProgramYouth Enrichment ClassesAges 11+ Motivating and Inspiring Minds—Ariane Bromberg The Child and Babysitting Safety (CABS) program from the American Safety and Health Institute gives everything you need to know for safe and successful babysitting.
 The YouTube “vlogger” style presentation of the video brings a youthful and high-energy spirit to the program content, and the colorful magazine format of the student book makes learning fun.
 From getting started with your business, to working with parents and children, to key safety, caregiving, and first aid tips, CABS will help set you up for babysitting success.
 Students must be present for the entire class and complete achievement of the core learning objectives to receive certification valid for two years.
 Students attend this class independently and should come prepared with a notebook and pen.
 Registration deadline is one week prior to class date.
-No refunds after the registration deadline.Summer 2025
+No refunds after the registration deadline.Fall 2025

 -